grunnt/falling-rust/README.md

 ## How to run

-A release version for Windows ia available at [GitHub releases](https://github.com/grunnt/falling-rust/releases).
+A release version for Windows is available at [GitHub releases](https://github.com/grunnt/falling-rust/releases).

 ## How to run from the code